rsdoiel/antenna/planet.md

 date: 2025-05-18, from: Vatican News

-                    <p>Pope Leo XIV presides at the Mass of Inauguration of his Petrine Ministry in St. Peter’s Square, and invites the Church to walk together along the path of God's love and remain united in one family.</p>
+                    <p>Pope Leo XIV presides at the Mass of Inauguration of his Petrine Ministry in Saint Peter’s Square, and invites the Church to walk together along the path of God's love and remain united in one family.</p>
                     <p><a href="https://www.vaticannews.va/en/pope/news/2025-05/pope-leo-xiv-let-us-walk-towards-god-and-love-one-another.html">Read all</a></p>
                     <p>&nbsp;</p>